-Non-metropolitan sites anywhere within NSW, will be selected based on a process that takes into consideration:
+Non-metropolitan sites outside of Sydney will be selected based on a process that takes into consideration:

 - 1) Location the site is in a region conveniently located to minimise travel time from Sydney for the researchers. - 2) Topography the landscape of the site will be similar to the type of environment where wind farms are usually constructed.